RickardHultgren/lymphablog/_posts/2019-06-21-preeclampsia.md

 https://raw.githubusercontent.com/RickardHultgren/LYMPHA-scripts/master/preeclampsia.lympha
 ~~~~

 Depending on the situation a healthcare professional could use the script in different ways.
-If the script should be employed as a screening tool before a visit at healthcare professional then write in the second box:
+If the script should be employed as a screening tool before a visit to the healthcare professional then write in the second box:
 ~~~~
 screening.
 ~~~~